DevOpsKev/devops-coach/README.md

 If all has gone well so far you are now set up to locally publish your first ebook.
 One small step towards acclaim, fame and fortune beyond your wildest dreams.

 Ensure you are within the project root directory and execute the following command from the terminal.
-Including the `--test` option will include the '000.md' test chapter.

-`sh ./build-local.sh --test`
+`sh ./build-local.sh`

 Using Finder navigate to /Build/Out/ from within the project root directory.
 Within the out directory you should find two files.